Transport-for-the-North/caf.van/docs/source/inputs.rst

 Gravity Model Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The sheet named “Gravity Model Parameters” should contains parameters
+The sheet named "Gravity Model Parameters" should contains parameters
-for the gravity model for each of the six LGV model segments (Service,
+for the gravity model for each of the six van model segments (Service,
 Delivery Parcel Stem, Delivery Parcel Bush, Delivery Grocery, Commuting
 Drivers and Commuting Skilled Trades).
 The sheet contains six columns,
 listed in the table below, with the headers on the first row.

+.. todo:: Move description of these to config where they now are

 .. table:: Required columns for the gravity model parameters sheet.